 Sexual Harassment in Nightlife Entertainment Spots: Mitigation and Prevention

-The SHINE (Sexual Harassment in Nightlife Entertainment Spots: Control and Prevention) project aims to create a common culture among nightlife stakeholders and give them appropriate tools to prevent sexual harassment in nightlife venues.
+The SHINE project aims to create a common culture among nightlife stakeholders and give them appropriate tools to prevent sexual harassment in nightlife venues.
 One of the project’s main foreseen achievement will be the creation of a multipliable working model through the following planned activities:

 a) introduction of quality management systems in nightlife entertainment venues; b) training programmes and awareness-raising sessions for the staff of nightlife venues, local elected officials, mediators and representatives of the municipal police; c) networking and joint cooperation between municipal institutions, law enforcement agencies, local businesses and other stakeholders; d) awareness-raising and education of potential victims and witnesses of sexual harassment.

-The overall objective of the project is to design practical recommendations and a toolkit for the prevention and control of sexual harassment in nightlife entertainment spots.
+The overall objective of the project is to design practical recommendations and a toolkit for the prevention of and fight against sexual harassment in nightlife entertainment spots.

 Research mainly in Lithuania and Slovenia on the root causes and situational factors of sexual harassment in nightlife entertainment venues.
 The project will make use of the European Forum for Urban Security’s (Efus) network of European cities and regions to multiply the reach of the research.